 Welcome to the CID Primary School

-One question I’m often asked by parents of students in the mainstream who didn’t attend CID is: “My child has made it through preschool and even first grade.
+One question I’m often asked by parents of mainstreamed students who didn’t attend CID is: “My child has made it through preschool and even first grade.
 Why is he struggling now?”
 Most often, this happens as academic subjects become more difficult and the gap between students with typical hearing and students with hearing loss becomes more evident.
-If you are a parent of a 5- to 12-year-old* child who is deaf or hard of hearing and working below potential in a mainstream educational setting, you’re not alone.
+If you are a parent of a deaf or hard of hearing 5- to 12-year-old* working beneath his or her potential in a mainstream educational setting, you’re not alone.

-CID incorporates both the Missouri State Common Core Standards and the Missouri Grade Level Expectations into the curricula.
-We offer a diverse and challenging educational program emphasizing compassionate, individualized education.
+CID uses the same academic curriculum used in mainstream schools throughout the U.S. We offer a diverse and challenging educational program emphasizing a hands-on approach to learning.
 Included in our curriculum are classes in art, gym, music, computer and social skills.
 Our goal is to educate the whole child.